drewxs/coal/coal-core/README.md

-# coal-core
+# Coal Core

-Core module for interpreting and compiling Coal code.
+Core module containing the lexer, parser, and AST.